Of No Use: Ars Gratia Artis

 Friendships give you community.

-Even the way people talk about having children now.
+Even the way people talk about having children.
 It teaches you unconditional love.
 It gives you perspective.
 It makes you a fuller person.
 Sure it does all of those things.
 But if you’re talking to someone about their decision to have kids and they said: for the perspective gains, it would sound really strange.

 Rant over, and also, beer over 😦